AdityaKumarRay/CYBORG_Robotics_Tasks/ROS_TASK/Resources/Simulation.md

 </br>
 <p>This section is just to give you a quick overview of the simulation and visualization tools in ROS. </p>
 <blockquote>
 <p><strong>NOTE:</strong> This is only to give <strong>quick overview</strong> of what these terms are.
-There is a lot to explore and learn in each of the following sub-titles, and we strongly recommend you explore these further as you will perform the tasks.</p>
+There is a lot to explore and learn in each of the following sub-titles, and we strongly recommend you explore these further.</p>
 </blockquote>
 <h2 id="rviz"><a class="header" href="#rviz">RViz</a></h2>
 <ul>